Q. I just moved to a new house. I have no idea how to take care of the lawn.

 Also watch for brown patch, which forms circular brown patches.
 If you want a definite diagnosis, you can send a sample to the Texas Plant Disease Diagnostic Lab.
 For a fee, they will diagnose your ailing plants.

 Q: Feral hogs rooted up my lawn and left a huge muddy mess.
 Can I overseed now with rye (November)?

 A: You can, although overseeding is not usually recommended due to its competition with the warm season grass the following spring/summer.
 In your case, it might be best to control erosion during the winter.
 The option, although expensive, would be to sod with the grass of your choice.

 Q: Can I save vegetable seeds for next year?

 A: This is a fairly complicated question.
 Hybrid vegetable seeds will not reproduce as you might expect.
 If you are determined to save seeds, designate a few plants to allow to seed and take precautions to be certain they are not cross-pollinated.
-Follow the link to read a full discussion of hybrid seeds, which seeds you can save, and how to prepare them.
+See this article about hybrid varieties and saving seed for a full discussion of hybrid seeds, which seeds you can save, and how to prepare them.

 Q: Will my spring tomatoes produce more fruit in the fall?